Unbabel/OpenKiwi/docs/reproduce.rst

 Reproducing benchmark values
 ----------------------------

 The values provided in the table presented in the README are the results of our models in the WMT18 test set.
 These values can only be obtained by submiting your model to the online leaderboard (`here <https://competitions.codalab.org/competitions/19306#results>`_).
-However, contrary to the test set, the training and DEV sets for WMT18 are widely available and can be downloaded from their website.
+However, contrary to the test set, the training and dev sets for WMT18 are widely available and can be downloaded from their website.
-As such, here we provide the results that these same models achieve in the DEV set:
+As such, here we provide the results that these same models achieve in the dev set:

-TODO: INSERT TABLE

 In order to reproduce the values provided in the table above you should follow the following steps: